pallandir/leetcode/README.md

 - [x] Solve medium problems
 - [x] Solve hard problems
 - [ ] Add more problems
-- [ ] Add all explainations for solved problems
+- [ ] Add all explanations for solved problems

 <p align="right">(<a href="#readme-top">back to top</a>)</p>